MateusLPG/MateusLPG/README.md

 - 👋 Hi, I’m @MateusLPG!
 I'm a brazilian junior full-stack developer Currently studying ✨ <strong>Javascript | Typescript | Angular | ReactJS | Java | Springboot</strong> ✨

 I have already developed some APIs with Angular.
-However, i'm focusing on React and Spring Boot.
+And it is the framework i am currently using in my job!

 And I also have experience with GCP and Azure 👀